What is Azure Service Bus?

 Service Bus also has advanced features that enable you to solve more complex messaging problems.
 The following sections describe these key features:

 You can submit messages to a queue or topic for delayed processing.
 For example, to schedule a job to become available for processing by a system at a certain time.
 For more information, see Scheduled messages.

 When a queue or subscription client receives a message that it's willing to process, but for which processing isn't currently possible because of special circumstances within the application, the entity can defer retrieval of the message to a later point.
 The message remains in the queue or subscription, but it's set aside.
 For more information, see Message deferral.

 A transaction groups two or more operations together into an execution scope.
 Service Bus supports grouping operations against a single messaging entity (queue, topic, subscription) within the scope of a transaction.
 For more information, see Overview of Service Bus transaction processing.

-Filtering and actions
+Filters and actions

 Auto-delete on idle

 If an error occurs that causes the client to have any doubt about the outcome of a send operation, duplicate detection takes the doubt out of these situations by enabling the sender to resend the same message, and the queue or topic discards any duplicate copies.
 For more information, see Duplicate detection.

 When Azure regions or datacenters experience downtime, Geo-disaster recovery enables data processing to continue operating in a different region or datacenter.